Instructor Profile: Kenneth Yip

 How U of T instructors are incorporating generative AI into their teaching

-Kenneth Yip, Assistant Professor, Cell and Systems Biology, UTSG
+Assistant Professor, Cell and Systems Biology, UTSG

-Course details
+Course Details

 Title and Code: BIO130H1: Molecular and Cell Biology; and BIO230H1: From Genes to Organisms

-Session: BIO130H1: Winter LEC5101 Thursdays 6pm-9pm; BIO230H1: Fall LEC0101 Tuesdays 12pm-1pm Thursdays 1pm-2pm; Fall LEC5101 Tuesdays 6pm-9pm
+Session: BIO130H1: Winter LEC5101; BIO230H1: Fall LEC0101, Fall LEC5101

-Number of students: BIO130H1: 1744 (400 my section); BIO230H1: 1390
+Number of Students: BIO130H1: 1,744 (400 my section); BIO230H1: 1,390

-Online/in-person/hybrid: In-person
+Modality: In-person

 Kenneth Yip’s teaching philosophy centers on creating a synergistic cycle between classroom and experiential learning, continuously reinforcing and expanding student knowledge.
 Recently, Professor Yip has been developing and incorporating course-tailored generative AI tools to enhance this learning cycle.